 In order to become a general contractor in North Dakota, multiple requirements must be met and verified by the North Dakota Secretary of State’s office.
-In addition, North Dakota law requires every proprietor, contractor or otherwise, to register to do business with the state, provide workforce and safety insurance, provide unemployment insurance coverage if certain criteria are met, and to adhere to state tax law.
+In addition, North Dakota law requires every proprietor, contractor or otherwise, to register to do business with the state, to get fully bonded and insured, and to adhere to state tax law.

 In some instances, additional fees and paperwork may be required.
 For example, in addition to a contractor’s license, you may need to obtain licenses or permits from the State Electrical Board or the State Plumbing board.
 Check below to see what’s required of those seeking a North Dakota contractor’s license.